 Santa Cruz Island, Galapagos

-Considered one of the world’s most beautiful beaches, shortlisted by the likes of The Independent, TripAdvisor and The Telegraph, Tortuga Bay’s Playa Brava (Angry Beach) is a veritable “infinity beach” with perfect white sand and turquoise waters as far as the eye can see, although the tide is rough and swimming is not recommended in certain sections.
+Considered one of the world’s most beautiful beaches, and shortlisted by the likes of The Independent, TripAdvisor and The Telegraph, Tortuga Bay’s Playa Brava (Angry Beach) is a veritable “infinity beach” with perfect white sand and turquoise waters as far as the eye can see.
+The current, however, is strong and swimming is not recommended in certain sections.
 Round the corner is Playa Mansa (Calm Beach), a sheltered bay with clear waters, perfect for snorkeling in.
 You can also explore this bay by kayak.

-Not far behind in ranks is El Garrapatero, with more turquoise water to float in and powdery golden sand, where you can kayak.
-Since it is more recluse and less visited, you may even have a chance to have it all to yourself.
+El Garrapatero is another beach good for snorkeling and kayaking.
+Since it is less visited, you may even have a chance to have it all to yourself.

 Santa Cruz is not only sun and sand.
 It is a very lush island, with spectacular forests dominated by two distinct tree species, Miconia or Scalesia, each one forming its very own “vegetation zone”.

-Smack-in-the-middle of the island, like a sunken heart, lie the Gemelos (or Twins), volcanic sink holes that have imploded to form two spectacular holes.
-You can walk along the edges and peer into the vegetated walls of stone.
+Smack-in-the-middle of the island, like a sunken heart, lie the Gemelos (or Twins).
+These volcanic craters have imploded to form two spectacular sink holes.
+You can walk along the edge and peer into the vegetated walls of stone.

 Other fascinating remnants of the island’s volcanic history are its lava tunnels.
 Although they look and feel like caves, they are actually the result of bubbles created during lava flows that remain hollow as the temperature on the outside of the lava flow cooled and set.